Added: Mar 21, 2019

 .
 Vindictive from not being treated like the all-knowing one and only princess, Kristen Taylor Pollis

-came forward as Uncle Sam would have it, and accused a named man of victimizing her.
-She detailed that the man broke into her apartment in the early hours of the morning, woke her up, yelled at her, physically assaulted her before abducting her from her from the apartment.
-She claimed the man took her to a home in a named address where he continued to hold her against her will while physically assaulting and urinating on her.
-She alleged that the perpetrator suffocated her with pillows, tried to rip her jaws apart, choked her, and threw her down the stairs repeatedly, and at one point used a box cutter to carve an upside-down cross on his own chest.
-The fictim alleged she ran to a neighbor's house banging on the door for help, but the alleged male perpetrator caught her and carried her back inside the home.
-Eventually she managed to escape after her captor had "passed out drunk," according to court documents.
+alleged that the perpetrator suffocated her with pillows, tried to rip her jaws apart, choked her, and threw her down the stairs repeatedly, and at one point used a box cutter to carve an upside-down cross on his own chest.
+The fictim (false victim) further alleged she ran to a neighbor's house banging on the door for help, but the alleged male perpetrator caught her and carried her back inside the home.
+Eventually, though, she managed to escape after her captor had "passed out drunk," according to court documents.

-However, as investigation went deeper, so were the inconsistencies in Kristen Pollis
+However, as the investigation went deeper, so were the inconsistencies in Kristen Pollis

 ' story.
-Police found no injuries on the accused, consistent with the alleged captor having carved an upside down cross on his chest.
-The neighbour whose door the fictim claimed to have banged on said he was home during the entire time of the alleged incident but heard no one screaming nor door-banging.
-Detectives obtained Kristen's medical report for January 19 indicating just one injury which does not corroborate the fictim's claims of having been tortured.
+Police found no injuries on the accused consistent with the allegation of him having carved an upside-down cross on his chest.
+The neighbor whose door the fictim (false victim) claimed to have banged on said he was home during the entire time of the alleged incident but heard no one screaming nor door-banging.
+Detectives obtained Kristen's medical report for January 19 indicating just one injury which does not corroborate her claims of having been tortured.
 Finally, detectives reviewed Instagram messages between Kristen Pollis

 "I'M F**KING UR WHOLE WORLD UP TODAY,"